abbeyyacoe/ultra-minimal-theme/README.md

 # ultra-minimal-theme

 Jekyll is a great tool, but it's themes are clunky, ugly and too heavy.

-This is a WIP theme that will be stripped of everything but the bare bones to create text-based blog posts.
+This is a WIP theme that strips of everything but the bare bones to create text-based blog posts.
 Right now, I am adding the CSS in via a link in the `head.html` file.
 Some more CSS tweaking is needed to make it work for as little or as many styles as you want to incorporate.

 ## Installation